Frequently Asked Questions

 The first citation

 issued on a license plate twelve months after the last ticket on that license plate is a warning citation and the fine is waived.
 The warning citation is forfeited for violations that carry the highest fine.
 Please note that permit holders do not get a warning ticket each semester or each January; it must be twelve months from the issue date of the previous warning ticket.
-Certain violations will not be considered a warning ticket, such as parking in a disabled parking space without the proper permit.
+Certain violations will not be considered a warning ticket, such as parking in a disabled parking space without the proper permit or a meter violation.

 I'm attending an event.
 Where should I park?

 Parking for events on grounds varies depending on the event.
 The Parking and Transportation website offers information for large events such as Football Home Games, John Paul Jones Arena Events, and Men's Home Basketball Games as well as parking information for Major University Events such as Graduation, Move-In, and Family Weekend.
 Please visit our Event Operations Section at www.virginia.edu/parking/events/ for more information.